softwarefactory-project/sf-infra/README.md

 The idea is to have openstacksdk tasks in jobs that are running only when needed.
 Then most of the work is done with the configure-hosts job that use a static inventory.

-# To create a new hosts:
+# To modify the openstack resources managed by sf-infra:

-In the infra vars, for example `playbooks/vars/infra-rdo.dhall`:
+Edit the files in the top-level vars directory, for example:

-* Add a new entry in the server list
+* Modifies instances to vars/infra-rdo/instances.dhall
-* Add an optional entry in the volumes list to manage extra data
+* Update network configuration in vars/*/networking.dhall

-* Run `make` to update the yaml files.
+Then run `make` to update the yaml files.

 To manage the configuration, use an existing group such as `monitoring` and/or add an entry in the `playbooks/site.yaml`